TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 capabilities, then you should use the advanced API.

-The advanced API revolves around two container classes, which are used to store the interactive examples extracted from doctest cases:
+The advanced API revolves around two container classes, which are used to store the interactive examples extracted kutoka doctest cases:

 * :class:`Example`: A single Python :term:`statement`, paired with its expected output.

 * :class:`DocTest`: A collection of :class:`Example`\ s, typically extracted
-  from a single docstring or text file.
+  kutoka a single docstring or text file.

 Additional processing classes are defined to find, parse, and run, and check doctest examples:

-* :class:`DocTestFinder`: Finds all docstrings in a given module, and uses a :class:`DocTestParser` to create a :class:`DocTest` from every docstring that contains interactive examples.
+* :class:`DocTestFinder`: Finds all docstrings in a given module, and uses a :class:`DocTestParser` to create a :class:`DocTest` kutoka every docstring that contains interactive examples.

-* :class:`DocTestParser`: Creates a :class:`DocTest` object from a string (such as an object's docstring).
+* :class:`DocTestParser`: Creates a :class:`DocTest` object kutoka a string (such as an object's docstring).

 * :class:`DocTestRunner`: Executes the examples in a :class:`DocTest`, and uses an :class:`OutputChecker` to verify their output.

-* :class:`OutputChecker`: Compares the actual output from a doctest example with the expected output, and decides whether they match.
+* :class:`OutputChecker`: Compares the actual output kutoka a doctest example with the expected output, and decides whether they match.

 The relationships among these processing classes are summarized in the following